DataDog/glommio/README.md

 * As mentioned, an I/O Scheduler.

 * The networking code uses `poll + rw`.
-This is essentially so I could get started sooner by reusing code from [async-io](https://github.com/stjepang/async-io) but we really should be using uring's native interface for that
+This is essentially so we could get started sooner by reusing code from [async-io](https://github.com/stjepang/async-io) but we really should be using uring's native interface for that